 After: Weekend Transformation

 After removing the stump, weeds, and excess, Chris and Julia added steel walkway edging to contain the pea gravel.
 A few flagstones at the beginning of the walkway encourage guests to walk toward the back.
 The truly tempting invitation, though, is the do-it-yourself fire pit.
 They purchased the fire pit as an all-in-one kit.
 But similar fire pits can easily be built by creating a circle of retaining wall blocks.Continue to 8 of 19 below.

 They removed eight yew trees.
 Then the arborist told them that the giant maples had to go since they were rotten.
 When all was said and done, Kim and Scott from the home blog Yellow Brick Home were left with a deteriorated fence and a muddy yard with no grass.
 Pretty much everything had to be scrapped and started from fresh.Continue to 9 of 19 below.

 After: Perfect Respite

 To add grass to their backyard without the expense or work of rolling out sod, Kim and Scott used a tiller to loosen the soil and prepare it for overseeding.
 Maintaining a depth of just three inches made raking and clean-up easier.
 Young cypress ring the property and will grow upwards and outwards to form a green privacy screen.
 The centerpiece of their creation is a pea gravel patio with Adirondack chairs facing a do-it-yourself firepit.Continue to 10 of 19 below.

 Before: Weedy and Wild

-Upon purchase of her home, design blogger Molly and husband Gideon inherited pretty much your standard 1960s ignored Southern California backyard.
+Upon purchase of their home, design blogger Molly and husband Gideon inherited pretty much your standard 1960s ignored Southern California ranch house backyard.
 It came with loads of weeds and dry grass and poorly tended trees, but little charm.
-And of course, there was that giant air conditioner compressor looming over everything.Continue to 12 of 20 below.
+And of course, there was that giant air conditioner unit looming over everything.Continue to 11 of 19 below.

 After: Backyard Oasis